jamesHarradon/Mixed-Messages-Project/README.md

 Based on the Snog Marry Avoid game, it generates three random celebrities, 3 day dates and 3 evening dates.
 All you do is match each three celebrities with a day and evening date.
 Bit cheesy I know!

-This uses HTML, CSS and Javascript.
+This uses HTML, CSS and Javascript, all contained within the index.html file.

 [Click here to view page live](https://jamesharradon.github.io/)